 Work & Save legislation, which would give thousands of Rhode Islanders access to tax-deferred payroll savings plans, was introduced in the RI House on Friday, April 14.
 No date has been set for a hearing before the House Labor Committee.
-Review this year’s bill: H-6125-17
+Review this year's bill: H-6125-17- Work and Save

-Our testimony will include the results of a statewide poll that indicates 70% of small business owners support creating a basic retirement savings plan for small businesses.
+Our testimony will include the results of a 2016 RI SBO FINAL Annotated Questionnaire that indicates 70% of small business owners support creating a basic retirement savings plan for small businesses.
 And 82% say they agree state lawmakers should support a plan making it easier for small business owners to offer employees a way to save.

 In addition, the poll shows widespread, non-partisan agreement that Rhode Islanders need encouragement to save more for retirement.